Constructing more than just buildings

-Danny Wicaksono is known as the only Indonesian architect who managed to leave a trace of his name on Comité International des Critiques d’Architecture, a non-profit organisation of international architecture critics based in Paris as well as the co-founder of an architecture studio, Studiodasar, and an architectural magazine Jong Arsitek!.
+Danny Wicaksono is the only Indonesian architect who is a member of Comité International des Critiques d’Architecture, a Paris-based non-profit organisation of international architecture critics.
+He is also the co-founder of the architecture studio Studio Dasar and architectural magazine Jong Arsitek!

-Known for his works that are based on consciousness of environment, some of Danny’s most-known works are Anjung Salihara, an art compound managed and curated by Salihara community, Jatibening House, Minimal House, and Anyar Market.
+Known for his works that are based on consciousness of the environment, some of Danny’s most-known works are Anjung Salihara, an art compound managed and curated by Komunitas Salihara, Jatibening House, Minimal House and Anyar Market.

-How did you first discover the world of architecture?
+How did you discover the world of architecture?

-To be honest, I am not sure how.
-I know I wanted to be architect when I was 17.
-The reason was, I wanted to have an education that allows me to work on my own, without being dependent to other companies.
-At the time, it was the time of the great economic crisis, so I saw a lot of people being laid-off from work.
+To be honest, I am not sure.
+I wanted to be architect when I was 17.
+I wanted to have an education that would allow me to work independently and not have to rely on a company.
+At the time, there was an economic crisis and I saw many people lose their jobs.
 I didn’t want that to happen to me.
 As for why architecture, as I said, I am not sure.

 Maybe it was purely a sense of survival?
-I need to find a skill to help me survive this life, and I happened to choose architecture.
+I needed to find a skill to help me survive, and I happened to choose architecture.

-How do you perceive architecture as a way to bring social and environmental impacts to society?
+How do you perceive architecture as a way to bring social and environmental impact on society?

-I think if one wanted to have this kind of awareness, architects have to be aware about their position in society.
-That they are first are citizens before they are architects, citizens who have specific knowledge about creating and building environment, and because of this, there should be a sense of obligation for architects to “donate” parts of their time and creative mind, to raised the living quality of their community and people around them.
-I think with this perspective more architects can have impacts in society, in more diverse ways.
+Architects have to be aware of their position in society.
+That they are first citizens before architects, citizens who have specific knowledge about creating and building environments.
+Because of this, there should be a sense of obligation for architects to “donate” part of their time and creative mind to raise the living quality of their community and the people around them.
+I think with this perspective, more architects can leave an impact on society in more diverse ways.

-What is your philosophy in building your studio, studiodasar and architecture in general?
+What is your philosophy when building Studio Dasar and architecture in general?

-In terms of architectural design, I always try to react to contexts and problems that are surrounding every architectural projects.
+In terms of architectural design, I always try to react to contexts and problems that surround every architectural project.
 Different projects have different contexts that can be problems or advantages.
 I try to react to these situations.

 Also, every time I design, I always think first about how a building works: its circulation, people’s behaviour, what people see and experience every time they are in a certain space.

 Second, it is how the building is built.
-This helps me to find the best method of construction for each project.
-Third, it is how the building looks, so they look good, at least according to us.
+This helps me to find the best construction method for each project.
+Third, it is how the building looks, so it looks good, at least according to us.

 What is the project that you are most proud of and why?

-How do you perceive the progress and impacts of contemporary architecture, specifically in Indonesia?
+How do you perceive the progress and impact of contemporary architecture, specifically in Indonesia?

-I think the past 3-4 years have been a very exciting time in Indonesian architecture.
+I think the past 3-4 years have been a very exciting time for Indonesian architecture.
 I have never seen such huge energy from Indonesian architects.
-Architects are working on projects, architecture events are everywhere, everybody just seems to always work and have new projects.
-But I think we need more perspectives, fresh new ideas, and approaches to change our immediate surroundings.
-Ideas that can be applied or have more impacts for more people.
+Architects are working on projects, architecture events are everywhere, and everybody just seems to always be working on new projects.
+But I think we need more perspectives, fresh new ideas and approaches to change our immediate surroundings.
+Ideas that can be applied or leave a greater impact on more people.

-What is your future plan for your next architectural works?
+What is the plan for your next architectural works?

 I wish to design a living space for Indonesia.
 A “city” if you like to call it that way.
 To rethink our living space in this country.
 A realistic one, not a “futurist-utopian” design.
 A “realistic-utopian” idea of a living space for Indonesians.
 This is how I like to say it.